duongtd23/duongtd23.github.io/_projects/ADS-runtime-verification.md

 related_publications: true
 ---

-Ensuring the safety of Autonomous Driving Systems (ADSs) through rigorous verification in simulated environments is crucial before real-world deployment.
+Ensuring the safety of autonomous driving systems (ADSs) through rigorous verification in simulated environments is crucial before real-world deployment.
 However, using simulation environments for ADS testing and verification poses several challenges, including specifying various behaviors of traffic participants and collecting comprehensive real-time data to verify the ADS.

-To address these challenges, we propose a framework for runtime verification of ADSs, focusing on Autoware, a leading ADS.
+To address these challenges, we propose a framework {% cite TranIEEETR2025 %} for runtime verification of ADSs.
 This framework integrates AWSIM-Script, a scripting language for defining traffic scenarios; Runtime Monitor, a tool to record and log real-time data during the simulation for offline verification; and AW-Checker, a Linear Temporal Logic-based property checker for verifying safety requirements.

 ![Framework Overview](../../assets/img/projects/framework-overview.jpg){: width="600"}